New Mom and Pregnancy Packet

 - Family Centered Care – meaning we keep your baby with you as often as possible

-- Strong lactation support with Texas Ten Step services, including skin to skin for parents and baby
+- Strong lactation support, including skin to skin for parents and baby

 - Expert team to care for your baby